brettz9/webappfind/README-old.md

             1. Modify Executable Builder so an executable can cause a web file to be opened by a web or desktop app; and then save changes back via PUT or POST (check header for PUT support?); or should I instead just implement command line control for web->desktop add-ons and call that within an executable/Executable Builder (leading potentially back through WebAppFind command-line control)?
 Integrate with [atyourcommand](https://github.com/brettz9/atyourcommand)
             1. Use server's `filetypes.json` also if present
         1. Allow command line args to be piped into a string to be supplied to the web app (including result of another webappfind invocation?); if "edit" or "binaryedit" mode is given, allow command line instructions to be invoked with the result posted back from the web app as a parameter.
-        1. Mention how profile selection logic would probably ideally occur before opening Firefox as with any complex type-determination logic, taking place within the executable (built by Executable Builder?), though ensure that the new proposed command line and web app pipelining features would be able to replicate this if necessary
+        1. Mention how profile selection logic would probably ideally occur before opening the browser as with any complex type-determination logic, taking place within the executable (built by Executable Builder?), though ensure that the new proposed command line and web app pipelining features would be able to replicate this if necessary
-        1. Demo of Firefox being used merely to interpret `filetypes.json` and simply return a command line instruction back to a desktop app (in a hard-coded rather than fallback manner).
+        1. Demo of the brorwser being used merely to interpret `filetypes.json` and simply return a command line instruction back to a desktop app (in a hard-coded rather than fallback manner).
 Although AsYouWish could do this, better to bake it in so other desktop apps can leverage (including Notepad++, etc.).
         1. Allow type to be supplied via command line without fileMatches calculations so as to just open the right web app for the type
         1. Allow type to be supplied without any file so as to just open the web app for the supplied type (without a file)
         1. Web app pipelining: Allow a hard-coded web app URL (or supply a path or